aimmatic/natural-voice-mobile-sdk-android/README.md

             .setLanguage(Language.getLanguage(baseContext,"en-US"))
 ```

-Start a maximum 24 seconds of voice recoding with english
+Start a voice recording with a maximum length of 59 seconds

 ```kotlin
 voiceRecorderService?.startRecordVoice(recordStrategy)
 ```

-Voice Recording service will throw a RuntimeException if it cannot initiate
+VoiceRecorderService will throw a RuntimeException if it cannot initiate
 AudioRecord class which it uses to record audio.

-Note: Language can be choose from **com.aimmatic.natural.voice.rest.Language**
+Note: Language can be set from **com.aimmatic.natural.voice.rest.Language**

-The SDK only records the audio data when it detects that there was a voice in
+The SDK only records the audio data when it detects that there was a natural voice in
- audio data, otherwise audio data provided by AudioRecord class will
+ the audio data, otherwise audio data provided by AudioRecord class will
 be ignored.
 The maximum duration of voice recording is not the total duration from
- start recording until the end but it a total duration from hearing the voice until the end.
+ start recording until the end but it a total duration from when it detects the voice until the end.

-The SDK will stop the recording if cannot hear the voice for 2 seconds by default.
+The SDK will stop the recording if cannot hear a natural voice for 2 seconds by default.

-Stop recording manually, must provide a policy either `RecordStrategy.POLICY_CANCELED` or
+To stop recording manually, the application must provide a policy either `RecordStrategy.POLICY_CANCELED` or
 `RecordStrategy.POLICY_SEND_IMMEDIATELY`

 ```kotlin